lsst-dm/dm_dev_guide/usdf/storage.rst

 As of this writing, authentication is by a single account and password.
 It will be set up for you automatically once you log in to RSP once, creating a .lsst/postgres-credentials.txt file.
 You wil need to fire up a notebook server while on RSP.

+If additional credentials are required (e.g. APDB), these credentials should be copied into ``~/.lsst/postgres-credentials.txt``.
+Note that starting a USDF RSP notebook with a container earlier than w_2022_14 will result in overwriting these credentials.
+The use of a ``db-auth.yaml`` file is depreciated and the file should be removed.

 Data Transfer Tools
 ===================